vanlooverenkoen/lifepowr-flexio/README.md

 ## Remarks:

+- I am not a designer!
+But I do know what a good design should look like.
+Correct padding, safe area,... this is all implementated.
+A designer should take a good look at what should be shown on the screen itself.
+But this is how I would want to see it as a user.
 - Current implementation was done for phone.
 No tablet or web support. (only small improvements on web)
 - I did not use SVG's to keep it simple, but I would normally use SVG's for icons.
 - The home page is recreated from the images in the playstore.
 The charts are just images.
 But I wanted to make it a more complete application.